b-brankovics/grabb/Docker.md

 Instead of using the **-ti** arguments, now the **-d** argument has to be used.

-In addition the GRAbB command has to be specified as well.
+In addition, the `GRAbB.pl` command has to be specified as well.
 The output folder has to be inside a directory that is mounted from the host computer, because otherwise it is not possible to access the results.